rust-lang/rfcs/text/0000-union-initialization-and-drop.md

 // `let _ = u.f2;` would hence get rejected, as would `&u.f1` and `foo(u)`.
 u.f1 = v;
 // Now `u` and all of its fields are initialized again ("moving back in").

+// When we move out of an inner field, the other union fields become uninitialized
+// even if they are `Copy`.
+let s = u.f2.1;
+// Now `u.f1` and `u.f3` are no longer initialized.
+But `u.f2.0` is:
+let s = u.f2.0;
 ```

 If the union implements `Drop`, the same restrictions as for structs apply: It